Table of Contents

 Solar Panels

 The most visible component, solar panels convert sunlight into electricity.
-Modern panels are highly efficient and durable.
+Modern panels are highly efficient and durable, and all panels sold in the EU must carry CE marking as a minimum standard.

-Monocrystalline - Higher efficiency (20-22%), better in high heat, more expensive
+Monocrystalline - Higher efficiency (20-22%), better in high heat and low-light conditions, more expensive

-Polycrystalline - Good efficiency (15-17%), lower cost, slightly less heat tolerant
+Polycrystalline - Good efficiency (15-17%), lower cost, slightly less efficient in extreme temperatures

 Inverters

 Inverters convert DC electricity from panels into AC electricity for your home.
-They're the 'brain' of your solar system.
+They are the 'brain' of your solar system and must comply with EN 50549, the EU-harmonised standard for connection to low-voltage distribution networks.

-String Inverters - Cost-effective, one inverter for entire system, good for unshaded roofs
+String Inverters - Cost-effective, one inverter for the entire system, ideal for unshaded roofs with simple layouts

-Microinverters - One per panel, better for partial shading, easier to expand, higher cost
+Microinverters - One per panel, better performance under partial shading, easier to expand, higher upfront cost

-Hybrid Inverters - Can work with batteries, future-proof, optimal for energy independence
+Hybrid Inverters - Compatible with battery storage, future-proof, optimal for households aiming for energy independence

 Mounting Systems

-Tiled Roof Mounts - Most common in Cyprus, hooks attach under tiles
+Tiled Roof Mounts - Most common across Europe, hooks attach under tiles for a weatherproof fix

-Flat Roof Ballasted - Weighted frames, no roof penetration required
+Flat Roof Ballasted - Weighted frames sit on flat roofs with no roof penetration required

-Ground Mounts - For properties with available land, easier maintenance
+Ground Mounts - For properties with available land, easier to orient for maximum yield and simpler to maintain

 Battery Storage (Optional)

-Store excess solar energy for use at night or during power outages.
-Increasingly popular in Cyprus.
+Store excess solar energy for use at night or during grid outages.
+Battery storage is growing rapidly across Europe as costs fall and self-consumption incentives increase.

-LFP (LiFePO4) - Longer lifespan (15+ years), safer, slightly lower energy density
+LFP (LiFePO4) - Longer lifespan (15+ years), inherently safer chemistry, slightly lower energy density

-Lead-Acid - Lower upfront cost, shorter lifespan (3-5 years), requires maintenance
+Lead-Acid - Lower upfront cost, shorter lifespan (3-5 years), requires ventilation and periodic maintenance

-Recommendation: LFP batteries offer the best balance of safety, longevity, and performance for Cyprus homes.
+Recommendation: LFP batteries offer the best balance of safety, longevity, and performance for European homes.
+Typical residential systems use 5-10 kWh of storage capacity.

 Quality Matters